 Family Limited Partnerships (FLPs) enable people to own and manage family property or family business enterprises.
 The main goal of an FLP is to protect assets.
 It allows for complete control over family assets with protection from lawsuits and claims.
 Assets are transferred to and held by the FLP, which most often has general and limited partners.
 Typically, spouses are named as General Partners and have complete control and authority over the partnership's assets.
 Children are named as Limited Partners and are not permitted to participate in management decisions.
 General Partners may gift shares of ownership to children free of estate or gift tax consequences.

 Learn more about Family Limited Partnerships.

 After providing for your loved ones, leaving a bequest to Greater Worcester Community Foundation can be one of the simplest ways to achieve your charitable goals.
-A fund created through a Will can benefit particular organization(s); an area of interest, e.g. the arts, environment, education, etc., to meet the changing needs of the community (discretionary), or a scholarship you decide.
+A fund created through a Will can benefit particular organization(s); an area of interest, e.g. the arts, environment, education, etc., to meet the changing needs of the community (discretionary), or a scholarship.
 No matter which option you choose your bequest will generate an estate tax deduction.
 In consultation with your attorney you may wish to consider which of the following types of charitable bequests would best suit your situation.

 Learn more about Gifts by Will.

 Your premium payments become tax-deductible when you designate the Foundation as owner and beneficiary of your life insurance policy.
 After your lifetime, the Foundation uses the money to create a fund in your name that fulfills your charitable goals in perpetuity.

 Life insurance policies are an excellent vehicle for charitable gifts, often enabling donors to achieve family and charitable goals simultaneously.

 What are my options?

 For insurance policies with a cash surrender value whose original purpose no longer exists, you can: